syeda-sumreen-ali/syeda-sumreen-ali/README.md

 - A Full stack software engineer with strong command and years of experience on React Native & MERN Stack Development
 - some of my technical skills are:
 - React Native, React Js, Redux, Mobx, Firebase, Socket.io, Typescript, Nodejs, Next.JS Laravel & Python
-- I can develop and kind of web and mobile application for you
+- I can develop any kind of web and mobile application for you

 <!---
 syeda-sumreen-ali/syeda-sumreen-ali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.